luftedar/leaderboard/README.md

 # Leader Board

-> The leader board project built by using webpack, API.
+> A JavaScript project for the Leaderboard, built by using webpack and ES6 features.The website allow to submit and display scores from users.
+Data is preserved by using REST API.

 ![screenshot](./app_screenshot.png)